The Marketing Analytics Maturity Curve™

 Align Sales and Marketing Efforts for Greater Impact

-While understanding marketing performance is important, it’s only one half of the equation.
+While understanding campaign performance is important, it’s only part of the equation.
 You also need to understand how those efforts are leading to increased sales, revenue and other metrics.

 You might just discover that your campaigns aren’t creating the desired outcomes.
 And if you can’t prove that you’re generating ROI, then marketing’s budget is in jeopardy of being cut — which in turn undermines the growth and stability of the entire organization.